-Kevin Avruch is currently Affiilate Professor and Senior Fellow, Program on Peacekeeping Policy; Dean, School of Conflict Analysis and Resolution; and faculty and senior fellow in the Peace Operations Policy Program (Schar School of Policy and Government), at George Mason University.
+Kevin Avruch is currently the Henry Hart Rice Professor of Conflict Resolution and Professor of Anthropology, at George Mason University.
 He has taught at UCSD, the University of Illinois at Chicago and, since 1980, at George Mason, where he served as Coordinator of the Anthropology Program in the Department of Sociology and Anthropology from 1990-1996.
-He was Associate Director of ICAR, 2005-2008.
+He was Dean of S-CAR, 2013-2019; and Associate Director of ICAR, 2005-2008.

 Professor Avruch is currently working on projects investigating sources of political violence in protracted conflicts, the role of human rights and truth and reconciliation commissions in postconflict peacebuilding, and cultural aspects of complex humanitarian and peacekeeping operations.